juandavidp9/test_shimoku/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- Python 3.x installed on your system.
-You can download it from python.org.

-- pip (Python Package Installer), should come installed with Python.

 ## Installation

 Follow these steps to set up the project locally.